metalsoft-io/scripts/README.n.md

 <!-- AIR:page -->

-## Setup GC to be accessed from outside:
+## Setup GC UI to be accessed from outside:

 On `oob-mgmt-server`, execute the following commands to setup the forwarding of port 443 towards the GC: